Skip to content

 4. Retain control over critical decision logic while delegating the document infrastructure.

 This approach captures 80% of the buy benefits (speed, reliability, delegated maintenance) while preserving the build's flexibility on differentiating aspects.
-It is the path most organizations choose after initially considering a full in-house build.
+It is the path most organisations choose after initially considering a full in-house build.

 Common Mistakes in the Build Path